vintagepc/MK404/index.md

 ### Signal Tracing

 - MK404 makes use of SimAVR's VCD capabilities to dump certain signals to a value-change-dump file.
-You can use this to sniff bus traffick check GPIO states, and many more items.
+You can use this to sniff bus traffic, check GPIO states, and many more items.
 See the [Trace Options](https://github.com/vintagepc/MK404/wiki/Trace-Options-Prusa_MK3S) pages for a more complete list of supported streams organized by printer model.

 ![GTKWave](gtkwave.png)